 Research Core Scientist II

-The Bauer Core Facility (Harvard University's FAS Division of Science) seeks a Research Core Scientist II to support sequencing and flow cytometry technologies.
+The Bauer Core Facility (Harvard University's FAS Division of Science) seeks a Research Core Scientist II to support flow cytometry technologies.

 The Bauer Core Facility provides state-of-the-art instrumentation and expertise to scientists at Harvard.
 Our goal is to advance research efforts in the life sciences that cannot readily be accomplished in the traditional academic laboratory because of a need for expensive instrumentation, scientific or organizational infrastructure, or multidisciplinary expertise.